-Benefits of Exercising After Traumatic Brain Injury
+Benefits of Traumatic Brain Injury Recovery Exercises

 Fortunately, the brain is versatile and has the ability to rewire itself through neuroplasticity.
 Neuroplasticity strengthens existing neural pathways and creates new ones, which helps improve overall function after a TBI.

 There are various types of TBI and generally speaking, milder traumatic brain injuries have higher chances of recovery.
 However, there is hope for recovery from a moderate or even a severe traumatic brain injury with consistent exercise.
 Again, the key to recovery is neuroplasticity, which is best activated through high repetitions of exercise, or massed practice.
 The more a skill is practiced, the more the brain will recognize and adapt that function.